OUR NEW ZEALAND MULTI ACTIVITY TOURS

 Meals: B, D, S

-Today is dedicated to the very top of the South.
-First, we spend time at Farewell Spit, New Zealand’s longest sand spit and northernmost point of the South Island.
-It currently comprises about 25 km of stable land with a further 5 km of sand spit, all of which is a protected wetland and an important sanctuary for migrating birds.
-The Spit provides a variety of habitats for birds and more than ninety species of birds have been recorded here.
-Explore this special place on a circuit walk that takes in both sides of the spit.
+We then continue to Farewell Spit, New Zealand’s longest sand spit and the northernmost point of the South Island.
+It currently comprises about 25 km of stable land with a further 5 km of sand spit.
+The entire area is a protected wetland and an important sanctuary for migrating birds.
+More than ninety species have been recorded here.
+We explore this special place on a circuit walk that takes in both sides of the spit.

-Driving time: ~2 hours / 110 km
+Driving time: ~ 2 hours / 110 km

 Accommodation: Tākaka